itshuey/DoLa/README.md

 | >2                         | `0,2,4,6,8,10,12,14,32`    | **DoLa decoding** with the last specified layer (i.e. `32`) as the `mature_layer` and all the preceding layers (i.e. `0,2,4,6,8,10,12,14`) as `candidate_premature_layers`. |

 ### `dola_t5.py` Docs
 The `dola_t5.py` script defines a class DoLaT5 for working with a T5 model, supporting various generation and scoring methods, including baseline, DOLA-static, and DOLA modes.
 It's designed to run on either CPU or GPU, with support for multi-GPU setups.
 The script is structured into several key components:

 1. Initialization: The __init__ method initializes the class with model details, device configuration, and loads the model and tokenizer.

 2. Model Loading: `load_model` loads the T5 model and tokenizer.
 It configures the model for efficient memory usage on GPUs and supports distributing the model across multiple GPUs if specified.

 3. Stopping Criteria: `set_stop_words` allows setting custom stopping criteria for generation, using the T5StoppingCriteria.

 4. Text Generation: The `generate` method supports text generation in three modes:

    - `baseline`: Standard text generation.

    - `dola-static`: Uses specified mature and premature layers for DOLA decoding.

    - `dola`: Dynamically selects the premature layer based on divergence from the mature layer's output.

-It supports various generation parameters like `max_new_tokens, top_p, top_k`, and temperature.
+   It supports various generation parameters like `max_new_tokens, top_p, top_k`, and `temperature`.
 The method can also remove specified stop words from the output.

 5. Relative Top Filtering: `get_relative_top_filter` is a utility for applying a relative top filter based on the scores' softmax values, used in DOLA modes for filtering logits.

 6. Language Modeling Score: `lm_score` calculates the language modeling score for a given text, supporting the same three modes as text generation.
 It can compute scores based on the difference in logits between layers (for DOLA modes) and supports PMI calculation.

 7. Utility Methods: The script includes methods for softmax normalization, KL divergence calculation, and JS divergence calculation for selecting the premature layer in DOLA mode.

 Key functionalities include:

    - DOLA Decoding: Dynamically selects layers for decoding based on divergence, aiming to improve generation quality.

    - Efficient Memory Usage: Configures the model for low memory usage on CPUs and efficient distribution across multiple GPUs.

    - Custom Stopping Criteria: Allows specifying custom stopping words for generation tasks.

 ### IfEval
 The input prompts can be found in data/ifeval-input-data.jsonl.
 Further instructions for analyzing model output can be found in evaluation/IfEval